 You may be concerned that if you file an accident report it could be used against you if the claim goes to court.
 However, the law is clear on this point.
 No accident report filed with the Department of Transportation, or any action taken by the Department of Driver Services, or the findings of the department upon which such action is based, can be used as evidence of negligence (or lack of negligence) in any action to recover damages.

 Georgia is a "fault" car insurance state.
 This can lead to a lot of finger pointing when it comes time to assign blame for the accident.
-If you're involved in a crash that caused physical injuries or serious property damage, it's in your best interest to speak with an experienced auto accident attorney.
+If you're involved in a crash that caused physical injuries or serious property damage, it's in your best interest to speak with an experienced car accident attorney in Georgia.
 Your attorney can help you navigate the claim process and ensure a fair settlement is reached.
-Get started today with a free claim review of your Georgia car accident.

 Contact a qualified attorney.